Members of chambers have extensive experience of advising on and litigating environmental law issues, including:

 EWHC 315 (Admin), Env LR 21

-Jonathan Moffett QC represented the Welsh Ministers on this EU law challenge to the national air quality plans for addressing nitrogen dioxide air pollution.
+Jonathan Moffett KC represented the Welsh Ministers on this EU law challenge to the national air quality plans for addressing nitrogen dioxide air pollution.

 R (Bancoutl) v Secretary of State for Foreign and Commonwealth Affairs (No 3)